eirikb/gwt-bomberman/README.md

     mvn install gwt:run

 *install-file.sh* will install some dependencies in your maven repo, workaround until later.

-simple-version is another version that is suppose to be client side only.